MixinNetwork/mvm.dev/src/bridge/withdrawal.md

 ```

 * `receivers` is an array of `client_id` of Mixin User if you want to transfer asset to a multi-signature account.
-Or you can put one `client_id` in it to transfer asset to regular Mixin User.
+Or you can put one `client_id` in it to transfer asset to a regular Mixin User.